 When we first started researching for our trip to Japan, I was immediately taken with the idea of staying in a ryokan, a Japanese traditional inn.
 I wanted to have that cultural immersion experience of tatami floors, sleeping on futons, eating kaiseki meals and bathing in an onsen.
 But could we stay in a ryokan with kids?
+There is no doubt they would make a good Japan honeymoon place to stay, but with kids?
 The Japanese are renowned for their serene and quiet demeanor, which does not meld with my loud and playful children.
 Not quickly deterred, I decided we could make it work with the kids.

 I started researching more and realized that the cost to stay in ryokans is quite high and I was having trouble finding a ryokan in our budget.
 Breakfast and dinner are usually included in your nightly rate at a ryokan, but still the prices were very high for our family of 5.
 The average price of a ryokan stay is 15,000-25,000 yen/person ($140-240 USD/person) – YIKES!
 Eventually I found Gion Shinmonso in Kyoto that would be a splurge for us, but we could swing it for one night.
 I didn’t know if we would ever be back to Japan and I knew staying in a ryokan was an experience I really wanted to have.

 You can read all about our time in Kyoto with kids in this post.